joanbm/full-offline-backup-for-todoist/README.md

 * Can download all attachments of the tasks associated to your Todoist backup.

-* Automatically fixes Todoist backup ZIPs when you have projects that contain non-ASCII characters (i.e. Unicode characters like 💓) so they can be correctly handled by ZIP tools.
+* Unlike Todoist's automatic backup ZIPs, valid ZIPs are generated  when you have projects that contain non-ASCII characters (i.e. Unicode characters like 💓) so they can be correctly handled by ZIP tools.

-* Can list all available backups through the Todoist API.

 * Can be easily automated to download your backups periodically.